 The beneficiary of a trust may have to pay taxes on money that he or she receives.
 Generally speaking, beneficiaries must pay taxes on any distributions they receive that the trust paid from income that it earned in the current tax year.
 A beneficiary does not have to pay taxes on any distributions that the trust makes from its principal balance.
 This is to avoid double taxation.
 Any money in the trust’s principal has already been taxed.
 Any money that the trust earns and distributes in the same year, it does not pay taxes on.

 When both could apply, distributions from a trust are considered to be first from the current year’s income (and so the beneficiary has to pay taxes on that money) and then from the principal.
 However, in some cases a beneficiary can still avoid paying any taxes if he or she has received less from the trust than lifetime gift tax exemption.
-In 2021, that is set at $11.7 million.
+In 2023, that is set at $12.92 million for individuals and $25.84 million for couples.

 Trustee and Tax Preparation Fees